Shystie

-Chanel Cali (born 25 December 1983), better known by her stage name Shystie, is an English rapper, songwriter and actress.
-Her mother was born and raised in Barbados and her father was born and raised in Grenada, making her heritage West-Indian.
+Chanel Scot Cali (born 25 December 1983), better known by her stage name Shystie, is an English rapper, songwriter and actress.

 She grew up in Hackney, East London.
 Shystie became famous in 2003 with her white label response to Dizzee Rascal's "I Luv U" and a tour with Basement Jaxx, The Streets and 50 Cent, which led to her being signed by major label Polydor.
 She is also the leading actress in the television series Dubplate Drama.

 Debut album - Diamond in the Dirt

 Shystie's debut studio album, Diamond in the Dirt was released in the UK only in 2004 by Polydor Records.

 Her debut single was "One Wish", which peaked on its first week on the UK Singles Chart at number 40, having no mainstream radio or music channels' support besides Channel U and MTV Base.
-The B-side was "One Wish Remix", featuring Kano and produced by Terror Danja.
+The B-side was "One Wish Remix", featuring Kano and produced by Terror Danjah.
 Her second single was "Make It Easy" and the B-side was "Juiced"; it charted at number 57.
 Shystie's debut album went on to sell 60,000 copies across the UK, the same year she was nominated for 'Best Newcomer' at the MOBO Awards.

 In 2004, Shystie featured in the computer game with her own character, Juiced, albeit only in the Acclaim beta version.
 She also recorded an accompanying song and video entitled "Juiced", which was featured on the game's beta soundtrack and her album as a bonus track.
 In the final version, Shystie is replaced by Sue Yen.
 This version of her song does not appear.